4d/go-mobile/docs/debug/from-project-editor.md

 ## How to debug your app

-Once your app is complete and the simulator’s result is satisfactory, you may want to test it on your smartphone.
+Once your app is complete and the simulator’s result is satisfactory, you may want to test it on your smartphone, whether you're working on 4D for iOS or 4D for Android..

 To do so, in the Project editor, make sure you have plugged your smartphone, then select your physical device from the list and click on the “Build and Run" button.